RuoyuChen10/Sim2Word/README.md

 ## Pre-train Model

-In our work we use 3 types of model for evaluation, `VGGFace Net`, `ArcFace Net`, and `CosFace Net`.
+In our work, we use 3 types of models for evaluation, `VGGFace Net`, `ArcFace Net`, and `CosFace Net`.

 ### VGGFace Net

-First download the pre-trained model, the model is convert from coffee version from official file, don't worry it doesn't work.
+First download the pre-trained model, the model is converted from the coffee version from the official file, don't worry it doesn't work.

 | Arch type `VGGFace Net`         |                        download link                         |
 | :----------------- | :----------------------------------------------------------: |